Univ-Wyo-Education/S21-4010-a04/README.raw.md

 4. read in the key file for the `From` account using getKeyFileFromAcct.
 5. Read in a password for this using getPassphrase
 6. Call GenerateSigntature to sign the message.
 7. Generate the URL to send - the communication end point is `/api/send-funds-to`.
-It requires "from", "to", "amount", "signature", "msg", and "memo" paramters to be passed.
+It requires "from", "to", "amount", "signature", "msg", and "memo" parameters to be passed.
-8. Call DoGet with the set of paramters.
+8. Call DoGet with the set of parameters.
 9. Check the return status of the "GET" call, 200 indicates success, all other codes indicate an error.